 Any savings will vary depending on the age of the air conditioner, but typically, getting a new air conditioner takes strategic advantage of the technological innovations made that make heating and cooling equipment more efficient.

-Also noted as vital keys to keeping your home cool without costing a lot:
+Also cited as vital keys to keeping your home cool without costing a lot:

 - Add insulation to your attic

 - Seal your ductwork to make sure the cool air is going where it’s supposed to